hazennetworksolutions/quantus-mainnet/vast.md

 `hs` is reported in **kH/s** — `440000` ≈ 440 MH/s.
 A two-card instance shows two GPU rows, and rejects should stay at zero.
 A burst of `SOLUTION LOST` / stale messages in the first seconds is normal; after a few minutes you should see steady `SHARE FOUND` lines.

+### Finish Line

+The rented route is complete when all five are true:

+1. `supervisorctl status quanpool-miner` reports `RUNNING`.
+2. `nvidia-smi` shows 95–100% utilisation at roughly the hash rate you expected from Step 2.
+3. `hive-stats` shows accepted shares climbing and rejects at zero.
+4. The worker is visible on the pool lookup page under your `qz…` address, with a name no other machine uses.
+5. You know the hourly price and have decided when you will Destroy the instance.

+There is nothing further to install.
+What remains is money management, below.

 ---

 ## Cost Control and Teardown